DevExpress/testcafe-angular-selectors/angular-selector.md

 ### Obtaining component's state

-As an alternative to [TestCafe snapshot properties](http://devexpress.github.io/testcafe/documentation/test-api/selecting-page-elements/dom-node-state.html), you can obtain state of a Angular component.
+As an alternative to [TestCafe snapshot properties](http://devexpress.github.io/testcafe/documentation/test-api/selecting-page-elements/dom-node-state.html), you can obtain the state of an Angular component.

-To obtain component state, use the Angular selector's .getAngular() method.
+To obtain the component state, use the Angular selector's `.getAngular()` method.

 The .getAngular() method returns a [client function](https://devexpress.github.io/testcafe/documentation/test-api/obtaining-data-from-the-client.html).
 This function resolves to an object that contains component's state.